Slavery and Human Trafficking Statement

 Gentoo Homes is a subsidiary of Gentoo Group Ltd and is one of the North East's most successful housing developers.
 They have experience and expertise in property related activity ranging from regeneration and modernisation to new build schemes.
 Gentoo Homes are a profit for purpose business and reinvest back into Gentoo.

-Gentoo take a zero tolerance approach to human trafficking and slavery, in our supply chains or any other part of our business.
+Gentoo takes a zero tolerance approach to human trafficking and slavery, in our supply chains or any other part of our business.

 The Group’s safeguarding policies highlight that modern slavery, which encompasses slavery, human trafficking, forced labour and domestic servitude, are a form of abuse and must be dealt with as a Category 1, which is our highest priority.
 These policies give staff guidance to help recognise such signs of abuse, and how to deal with it with our partners.